PgDip Bar Practice

 Why choose this course?

-• Professional accreditation: A internationally recognised master’s degree incorporating the vocational requirements for qualification as a Barrister of England and Wales
+• Professional accreditation: A recognised post graduate qualification in Bar Practice incorporating the vocational requirements for qualification as a Barrister of England and Wales.

 • Work-related learning: Our award-winning Law Clinic covers a number of practice areas and pro bono opportunities which will enable you to put the skills you learn on the programme into practice in the community.
-The LLM component involves a compulsory Legal Research project based in the Law Clinic which provides you with practical, real-world, client-based experience.
+If you decide to extend your studies you can choose to get involved in the law clinic as part of the LLM Bar Practice, providing you with practical, real-world, client-based experience.

-• Advocacy: 40 hours of face-to-face advocacy training by experts including Judges, Barristers and Solicitors.
-You will have the opportunity to work on authentic, real-life scenarios and practice your skills in our full-scale replica Crown Court.
+• Advocacy: Over 40 hours of face-to-face advocacy training by experts including Judges, Barristers and Solicitors.
+You will have the opportunity to work on authentic, real-life scenarios and to practise your skills in our full-scale replica Crown Court.

-• CV-enhancing activities: An extensive array of co-curricular activities including trial advocacy led by a former member of the judiciary, client interviewing, conferencing, debating, commercial awareness and mooting.
+• CV-enhancing activities: An extensive array of co-curricular activities which may include trial advocacy led by a former member of the judiciary, client interviewing, conferencing, debating, commercial awareness and mooting.

 • Strong industry links: Hertfordshire Law School has close links with the Law Clinic and Careers Service providing you with the skills and support you need to make the most of your time on the programme and succeed in your chosen career.